 Advance Passenger Information / Passenger Name Record Program

-The Advance Passenger Information / Passenger Name Record (API/PNR) program allows the Canada Border Services Agency (CBSA) to perform risk assessments on air travellers and crew while they are en route to Canada.
+The Advance Passenger Information / Passenger Name Record (API/PNR) program allows the CBSA to perform risk assessments on air travellers and crew while they are on their way to Canada.

 Advance Passenger Information